OWASP/IoT-Security-Verification-Standard-ISVS/en/V4-Communication_Requirements.md

 ## Control Objective

-Ensure that a verified application satisfies the following high level requirements:
+Devices use network communication to exchange data and receive commands with its ecosystem.
+So that the different parties can trust the contents of communications, they need to be protected, ensuring authenticity of the parties, integrity against malicious changes, and confidentiality against information leakage.
+In practice, this translates to deploying up-to-date communication protocols and configuring their security features, including cryptography.
+Since industry guidelines on secure TLS, Bluetooth or Wi-Fi  configuration changes frequently, configuration should be periodically reviewed to ensure that communications security is always effective.

-- TLS or equivalent strong encryption and authentication is always used, regardless of the sensitivity of the data being transmitted, using best security practice that include certificate-based authentication with pinning, mutual authentication for machine-to-machine communication
+- Always use TLS or equivalent strong encryption and authentication, regardless of the sensitivity of the data being transmitted.
+- Other security practices include certificate-based authentication with pinning and mutual authentication.
-- The most recent, leading configuration advice is used to enable and order preferred algorithms and ciphers
+- Use up to date configurations to enable and set the preferred order of algorithms and ciphers used for communication.
-- Deprecated or known insecure algorithms and ciphers are disabled.
+- Disable deprecated or known insecure algorithms and ciphers.
-- Best security settings configuration used for Bluetooth communication
+- Use the strongest security settings available for Bluetooth and Wi-Fi communication
-- Best security setting configuration used for Wi-Fi communication

-Leading industry advice on secure TLS, Bluetooth or Wi-Fi  configuration changes frequently.
-Configuration should be periodically checked to ensure that secure communications configuration is always present and effective.

 ## Security Verification Requirements